 Tongariro Alpine Crossing

-Tongariro Crossing Carpark Versus Shuttle Service: What Is The Best Option And Why?
+Tongariro Crossing Carpark Versus RETURN Shuttle: What Is The Best Option And Why?

 Option 1: Park at Ketetahi + One-Way Morning Shuttle

-Parking at Ketetahi Park n Ride offers hikers the ultimate flexibility:
+Parking at the private Ketetahi Park n Ride offers hikers the ultimate flexibility:

-• Drive to the car park in the morning.
+• Park at the car park in the morning.

-• Take a 20-minute shuttle to the trailhead at Mangatepopo.
+• Take the included 20-minute shuttle to the start at Mangatepopo.

-• Hike back at your own pace and find your car waiting.
+• Hike the crossing at your own pace, and walk 10 minutes to the car park

 Why This Is the Best Transport Option